POSITION STATEMENT ON SUPPLEMENT USE

 This statement details the University of Birmingham’s position on the use of supplements, providing a clear guide on everything an athlete should consider prior to supplement use.
 In addition, it gives information on how athletes can reduce the risk of inadvertent doping from the use of supplements.

 The University of Birmingham places a high emphasis on a ‘food first’ approach.
 This means that all athletes should first assess whether they are getting all of the nutrients they require through their diet.
-They should also assess whether they are optimally implementing the basics around training and competing e.g. fuelling well beforehand and recovering well afterwards.
+They should also assess whether they are optimally implementing the basics around training and competing e.g. fuelling well beforehand and recovering well afterward.
 Athletes should contact the Lead Nutritionist if they need any guidance on this.
-If athletes are following a balanced diet, incorporating all of the main food groups in appropriate quantities, then there often will not be a need to supplement.
+If athletes are following a balanced diet, incorporating all of the main food groups in appropriate quantities, then there will often not be a need to supplement.
 However, if after reviewing the decisions made that supplementation is still necessary because there is clear evidence that it will benefit health and/or performance, then there are a few more important steps that athletes need to take prior to supplement use.

 The athlete should understand the risks that are associated with supplementation use.
 There are no guarantees that any supplement is safe from contaminated substances.
 Athletes must follow the principle of strict liability, meaning that they are solely responsible for the presence of a prohibited substance in their body.
 This is regardless of how it got there, even unknowingly or unintentionally.
 If a prohibited substance is found in a sample then this will likely lead to a ban from the athletes respective sport for a period of time.